jjjj473/VEN/README.md

 - Format selected text as **bold** or *italic*
 - Convert selection to UPPERCASE or lowercase
 - Basic file open/save support
+- Right-click context menu for quick access to all actions

 ## Requirements
 - GTK+3 development files